Model Context Protocol (MCP)

 What is Model Context Protocol (MCP)?

-In order for AI agents to be used productively in companies, they must securely and reliably use and control internal and external systems.
-The Model Context Protocol (MCP) is an open, standardized interface that seamlessly connects AI agents to existing applications, data sources, and external services.
-Instead of complex individual API integrations, MCP offers uniform, context-driven access.
-This ensures full control over sensitive company data, processes become more transparent, and generative AI can be safely used as a contextual solution in everyday business life.
+For AI agents to be effectively used in enterprises, they must securely and reliably interact with internal and external systems.
+The model context protocol (MCP) is an open, standardized interface connecting AI agents seamlessly with existing applications, data sources, and external services.
+Rather than complex, individual API integrations, MCP offers unified, context-driven access, ensuring complete control over sensitive corporate data, enhancing process transparency, and enabling generative AI as a secure, contextual solution in daily business operations.

-Direct connection of systems such as Salesforce or HubSpot for intelligent process automation.
+Direct integration with systems like Salesforce or HubSpot for intelligent process automation

-Use features such as Google Maps, PayPal, or AWS Storage directly for more efficient workflows and faster business processes.
+Directly utilize functions from services such as Google Maps, PayPal, or AWS Storage for efficient workflows and faster processes

-Easily integrate existing modules such as web crawlers, ETL processes, or machine learning models.
+Seamlessly integrate existing modules such as web crawlers, ETL processes, or machine learning models

 Our MCP services for your business